Komanawa-Solutions-Ltd/SLMACC-2020-CSRA-FARM/README.md

 This branch (Normal Dist) marks the transition from a farmer defined event definitions to a normal distribution event definitions, which as of 2021-09-13 was the main branch.

+run_storage branch is used for the re-run of all stochastics, no correction applied!
+(I think)

 # overall script for re-running definitions plus
 * Climate_Shocks/make_new_event_definition_data.py